Read our COVID 19 Travel Update

-Over 8 days, explore with your family Cusco and the Sacred Valley, visit a farm and pick alfalfa to feed the guinea pigs.
+Over 8 days, explore with your partner, friends or family Cusco and the Sacred Valley, visit a farm and pick alfalfa to feed the guinea pigs.

 There is also the chance to meet children in a local school, make your own chocolate bar, walk the two-day Inca Trail to Machu Picchu, and much more.

-Changes can be made to suit your family
+Changes can be made to suit your group or family

 Chances to learn from others through interactions and seeing how other cultures live.
-Marvel at the wonders of the past and give your family the experience of a lifetime in Peru.
+Marvel at the wonders of the past and give yourselves the experience of a lifetime in Peru.

-This way we can get the right family holiday to Peru for your family.
+This way we can get the right family holiday to Peru for you and tour friends, partner or family.

 This beautiful, all-inclusive hotel, deep in the heart of Paine, offers and authentically Patagonian experience.